 - affiliations with political, advocacy, legal, or similar organizations, if relevant to your work, including work performed for organizations and compensation received from them

 - any other relationships that you may consider relevant, and the nature of these relationships

 Disclosures can be tailored to audiences.
 For example, the author of a survey about pharmaceutical company malfeasance need not reveal ties to Planned Parenthood, but the author should reveal these ties in a written commentary about the U.S. Congress’s cuts to international family planning programs.

 Examples of Ethical Disclosure

 A researcher should explain both his or her relationship to a company or organization and the type of work he or she does with the company.
 For example, stating that you are a consultant for a pharmaceutical company could imply several types of potential relationships.

-Note that the disclosure from Arthur L. Caplan, PhD, director of the Division of Medical Ethics, does not merely state that he consults for Johnson & Johnson.
-In it, he also explains that he is the “chair of a panel of patient advocates, bioethicists, and physicians that advises the company on how to allocate investigational agents on a compassionate use basis.”
+Note that the disclosure from Arthur L. Caplan, PhD, director of the Division of Medical Ethics, does not merely state that he consults for WIRB/WCG.
+In it, he also explains the precise nature of the work he does with the organization.
 The disclosure from assistant professor Alison Bateman-House, PhD, MPH, is similarly specific about individual relationships.